shearwavesplitter/AlpEventDownloader/README.md

 ## About

-This script/functions act as a wrapper for the new fdsnws downloader which is replacing arclink_fetch.
+This script/functions act as a wrapper for the new fdsnws_fetch which is replacing arclink_fetch.
 Its main purpose is to list the stations and events for which data is missing or incomplete.

 ### Advantages
 * Allows restricted data to be downloaded